mishariiigh/313/replit.md

   - Redesigned statistics cards with unique color schemes and real data display
   - Added progress bars, achievement stars, and score animations to stats cards
   - Improved data accuracy for completed games and total score calculations
-  - Implemented hint restriction: each team can only use a hint once per question turn
+  - Implemented hint restriction: each question can only have its hint used once (single use per question)
   - Added database tracking for hint usage with usedHints field in game sessions
-  - Enhanced hint button UI to show disabled state when hint already used
+  - Enhanced hint button UI to show when hint is already used by any team
   - Added 60-second countdown timer for each question with visual effects
   - Timer turns red and beats when 10 seconds remain, shows "time out" message at 0
   - Timer automatically starts when question is selected and stops when answered